iotexproject/dev-portal-content/academy/trusted-location-ethdenver-2023.md

             );
         }

-        //update the mapping
-        claimedAirDrops[msg.sender][airDropHash] = true;
+        // Update the mapping of claimed airdrops for the user claimedAirDrops[msg.sender][airDropHash] = true;

-        // mint the location NFT
+        // mint the location NFT to the user NFT.safeMint(msg.sender);
-        NFT.safeMint(msg.sender);

         // emit the event